forbesjon2/Blog/_posts/2025-02-20-NFL-sports-prediction-part-1.md

 Here we do the following to reformat the df. <br />

 Enforce minimum_window to update df or drop row
 : Example: With `minimum_window=4`, if team one or team two in the 2001 season is on game n of the season, if n is &lt; minimum_window, then the game will be ignored.
 Otherwise, the data points will be used to retrieve an EMA of all of the previous games in the current season for both teams.
-This is used to calculatee most of the columns<br /><br />
+This is used to calculatee most columns<br /><br />
 : After df is composed, each row will contain data up to (not including) the current game<br /><br />
 : This allows us to access the current data of game n taking into account all previous games not including game n.
 Knowing this, we can train a predictive model on each row without data leakage provided the data is offered sequentially.<br /><br />